twilco/hdlman/README.md

 running a [ULX3S](https://radiona.org/ulx3s/) with the [fully open-source toolchain](https://github.com/ulx3s/ulx3s-toolchain), so I wanted a lightweight project management tool to make my life easier.

-Right now, this project is heavily opinionated towards my setup, workflow, and tools (Verilog, Verilator, Yosys, ...).
-I'm not opposed to making `hdlman` more generic, but I do need to keep it working with my workflow :).
+Right now, this project is heavily opinionated towards my workflow, tools, and hardware (Verilog, Verilator, Yosys, the ULX3s, ...).
+However, I'm not opposed to making `hdlman` more generic, and PRs are welcome!

 ### Targets vs. dev-boards